golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ## Ethereum vs Layer-2

-The most important decision you need to make when it comes to Golem payments (both between Requestors <-> Providers, as well as getting funds in and out of Golem Network) is whether to use Ethereum or its Layer-2 scaling sidechain: Polygon.
+The most important decision you need to make when it comes to Golem payments (both between Requestors <-> Providers, as well as getting funds in and out of Golem Network) is whether to use the Ethereum mainnet or its Layer-2 scaling sidechain: Polygon.

 While direct, on-chain transactions using ERC-20-based tokens have long become the daily bread for the Ethereum mainnet and constitute a significant part of more than a million transactions passing through the chain each day, current ETH's price and the average gas fees make it extremely hard to use as a mean of exchange.
 This is because Golem payments will usually be orders of magnitude smaller than the typical transaction fee on Ethereum.